mesaic/react-slick/README.md

   }
 });
 ```
+** Note: This part of the README has not yet been updated after the fork.
+It's probably not really accurate right now. **

 |    Property    | Type |          Description          | Working |
 | -------------  | ---- |          -----------          | ------- |